Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Introduction

-This paper develops a Quasi-Maximum Likelihood (QML) approach for estimating breakpoints in high-dimensional factor models subject to multiple structural changes.
+This paper develops a quasi-maximum likelihood (QML) approach for estimating breakpoints in high-dimensional factor models subject to multiple structural changes.
 We develop a unified theory that classifies structural breaks in factor loadings into two categories: singular changes and rotational changes.
 Our asymptotic results show that the proposed estimator precisely recovers the true breakpoints under singular changes, while for rotational changes the estimation error remains stochastically bounded.
 In addition, we propose an information criterion that consistently identifies the true number of breaks with probability approaching one as the sample size grows.

-Previous studies (e.g., Han and Inoue, 2015) show that a single structural break in the factor loading matrix admits an observationally equivalent representation with time-invariant loadings and an expanded set of pseudo-factors.
-This expansion induces singularity in the covariance matrices of the pseudo-factors from either the pre-break or post-break subsample.
-Duan, Bai, and Han (2023, hereafter DBH) exploit this property and demonstrate that such singularity is key to establishing the consistency of the QML estimator in the single-break setting.
-However, the DBH approach is restricted by its single-break assumption, even though multiple breakpoints commonly arise in practice.
+Previous studies (e.g., \citeauthor{Han2015}, \citeyear{Han2015}) have shown that a single structural break in the factor loading matrix admits an observationally equivalent representation with time-invariant loadings and an expanded set of pseudo-factors.
+This expansion induces singularity in the covariance matrices of the pseudo-factors from either the pre-break or post-break subsample. \citetalias{Duan2023} (\citeyear{Duan2023}, hereafter DBH) exploited this property and demonstrated that such singularity is key to establishing the consistency of the QML estimator in the single-break setting.
+However, the DBH approach is restricted by its single-break assumption.
+In comparison, our framework allows for multiple breaks and establishes a necessary and sufficient condition for break taxonomy.
+This is a critical advancement, as singularity alone no longer suffices to distinguish break types in multi-break settings.
+Moreover, we develop a novel proof strategy to overcome the technical challenges unique to multi-break setups and propose an information criterion that consistently selects the number of breaks.